Bodera/quickCourse_Blockchain/functional-demo/demo-01/2nd-module/README.md

 - Startup.cs

 Finally we have to adjust the frontend of the API.
+We've added the folders *blockchain* and *static* in the __wwwroot__ directory.

 Adapt the file:

-- HomeController.cs (NOT READY!)
+- HomeController.cs

+Prepare the *Home* and *Shared* __Views__:

+- CoinBase.cshtml
+- Configure.cshtml
+- Index.cshtml
+- Layout.cshtml